ViewFromTheBox/Fotographia/readme.txt

 If you have a question, need to report a bug to be fixed or have a feature request for a future version, email me at jacob.martella@att.net or fill out the form on the theme page (http://jacobmartella.com/fotographia-wordpress-theme).

 == Changelog ==
+= 1.4 =
+- Centered the post title and meta data vertically on the single post and page template.
+- Changed the style for blockquotes.
+- Testeed with WordPress 4.8.

 = 1.3 =
 - Changed the format for the date of posts to allow users to chose how the post date is formatted.
 - Tested with WordPress 4.7.